chetanbg1/cbgwork1/README.md

 to sort the custom object we need
+Comparable -
+The Comparable interface in Java is part of the java.lang package and is used to define the natural ordering of objects.
+When a class implements the Comparable interface, it must override the compareTo() method, which is used to compare the current object with another object of the same type.
-Comparable - Comparable<generic object> has one mehod -->
+Comparable<generic object> has one mehod -->
 public int compareTo(Employee o){   // can sort only integer value
 					return this.id -o.id;
     				}